Tribhuvanapala

 Tribhuvanapala (r. c.
 1240–1244 CE) was the last king of the Chaulukya dynasty of western India.
 He ruled parts of present-day Gujarat from his capital at Anahilapataka (modern Patan).
-He ruled for a short period before dying heirless or being dethroned, after which the Vaghelas assumed control of the kingdom.
+He ruled for a short period before dying heirless or being dethroned, after which the Vaghela dynasty assumed control of the kingdom.

 Early life

 Tribhuvanapala succeeded Bhima II as the Chaulukya king.
 He is known from a 1242-43 CE Kadi inscription, some pattavalis, and the prologue of a drama.
 The chronicles about the dynasty do not mention him.

 Tribhuvanapala's relationship to Bhima is not certain, although the various records suggest that he was the legal heir to the throne.
 His inscription states that he meditated at the feet of Bhima (a conventional way to describe a rightful heir).
 The inscriber of his inscription was Somasimha, and its drafter (dutaka) was Vayajaladeva: both these persons also worked on the grant inscriptions of Bhima.
 Tribhuvanapala's inscription records a grant to Vedagarbharashi, who had been appointed as a trustee of a Shaivite monastery by Bhima.
 Thus, Tribhuvanapala appears to have been a legitimate successor.